pallets/flask/docs/patterns/distribute.rst

 =========================

-`Setuptools`_, is an extension library that is commonly used to (like the name says) distribute Python libraries and extensions.
+`Setuptools`_, is an extension library that is commonly used to distribute Python libraries and extensions.
 It extends distutils, a basic module installation system shipped with Python to also support various more complex constructs that make larger applications easier to distribute:

 - **support for dependencies**: a library or application can declare a list of other libraries it depends on which will be installed